Cleo Wade: Personal life

 Wade is engaged to Simon Kinberg.
-They have a daughter, born in 2020.
-Wade gave birth to their second daughter in 2021.
+They have two daughters; born in 2020 and 2021.

 Activist and nonprofit work

 As of April 2018, She currently resides in Manhattan, where she serves on the boards of the Women's Prison Association, Lower East Side Girls Club (LESGC), and the National Black Theatre in Harlem.

 Wade serves on the creative council for EMILY's List, an organization that supports and advocates for pro-choice Democratic women running for office.
 She frequently uses her Instagram prestige to advocate for several social movements, political issues, and activist campaigns.
 Wade is a Planned Parenthood supporter and posted shots from fundraising dinners or her work as a canvasser nearly the same amount as her regular posts of poems.
 She is also on the advisory board of Gucci's Chime for Change.

 Awards

 Wade was a finalist in Literature at the 10th annual Shorty Awards.
 Fast Company honored Wade on their 2017 list of Most Creative People in Business.
-New York Magazine has named her "the Millennial Oprah."
+New York has named her "the Millennial Oprah."